 ATM cards based on magnetic strip technology are easier to clone than those based on chip and PIN.
 ATM cards based on Chip and PIN technology offer better security.
 Banks in Nigeria are now offer chip and PIN ATM cards.

 If for any reason you are still using magnetic strip cards, change it to the chip and PIN type.
-To check whether your current ATM cards is chip and PIN, chip and PIN ATM cards have golden connectors similar to your mobile phone SIM card.
+To check whether your current ATM card is chip and PIN, chip and PIN ATM cards have golden connectors similar to your mobile phone SIM card.